BeautyScientist/GSDIANOZAS/README.md

 I started off this investigation by simply seeing if I could write something worth rereading later in 10 minutes.
 When this proved to be possible, I resolved to do exactly that every other day.
 And a little later still I decided that I would try to write a book length piece of writing.
 I don’t imagine this will be a book that will ever be published.
 But it might be something I would enjoy reading in the future.
 The main goal though is simply to produce something of that scale in a series of very short bursts spread out over all the other busyness of my life.
 The entire focus has been on producing the content.
 So the final result will be a very simple, if quite long, marked down text document.

+#### **Eat That Frog**

+Mark Twain’s advice about making sure you eat a frog first thing every morning is very good advice, and advice that I have huge difficulty in following.
+His idea was that you should tackle the thing that most repels you first thing in the morning.
+That is when you have the most energy and when you have the most time to do it.
+It also means that you can spend the rest of the day knowing that you’ve got the toughest job off the list and you save yourself a day of worrying that you should be working on something else.

+But while I can see the logic behind this with perfect clarity, I usually start the day with something that is either positively enjoyable, or at least is fairly interesting.
+I use my relatively high level of energy and creativity to come up with excuses for why I am not getting any frog swallowing done.

+I am going to make a concerted effort on this.
+I have created a list of frogs in need of swallowing and have them prioritised.
+I did this with Google Keep, a tool I am very familiar with which has a good set of features but not enough to become distracting.
+The next thing is to create a recurring task every workday which pops up and delivers a link to the list.
+I must spend at least 10 minutes on this, or clear at least one item.
+And if I can clear the list I will designate myself as hero of the day for the day.

 #### **Practice is a good practice**

 I think that classical musicians often start the day practicing their scales.
 At least that is my perception of how that kind of skill works.
 Of course playing a scale is a trivial thing for anyone on a piano, and I don't imagine it takes that long to learn on a more difficult instrument like a violin.
 But there still seems to be some value in repeating it regularly.
 Even apparently simple things benefit from repitition.